Brahialis/andersen_course/about_myself/README.md

 + It is always exciting for me to communicate and share experience with smart people.

 ### My expectations from this course:
-+ Better understanding what DevOps Engeeneer can do for his team and be more helpfull to improve overall team performance.
++ Better understanding what DevOps Engineer can do for his team and be more helpfull to improve overall team performance.
 + Improve my skills in automation tools and bash/python scripting.
 + Get practical skills from interesting tasks.